We all want to flow with life and live in harmony.

-- Clutter in the entrance weakens the life energy and prevents new opportunities and livelihood to enter person’s life
+- Clutter in the entrance weakens the life energy and prevents new opportunities and livelihood to enter a person’s life

 - Clutter in bedrooms and especially next to bed prevents the person from having a nourishing sleep and lack of intimacy with the partner

-- Clutter in the attic, represents blocked future plans and aspirations.
-This is the self sabotage area for new projects
+- Clutter in the attic represents blocked future plans and aspirations.
+This is the self-sabotage area for new projects

 - Clutter under the bed will pull the person’s energy down

 - Clutter in the garage means not reaching one’s potential.